-USD $ in millions
+US$ in millions

-|12 months ended||May 31, 2017||May 31, 2016||May 31, 2015||May 31, 2014||May 31, 2013||May 31, 2012|
+|12 months ended:||May 31, 2019||May 31, 2018||May 31, 2017||May 31, 2016||May 31, 2015||May 31, 2014|

 |FedEx Express Segment|

 |FedEx Ground Segment|

 |FedEx Freight Segment|

 |FedEx Services Segment|

-|Revenues||Aggregate revenue recognized during the period (derived from goods sold, services rendered, insurance premiums, or other activities that constitute an entity's earning process).
-For financial services companies, also includes investment and interest income, and sales and trading gains.||FedEx Corp.’s revenues increased from 2015 to 2016 and from 2016 to 2017.|
+|Consolidated revenues||Amount of revenue recognized from goods sold, services rendered, insurance premiums, or other activities that constitute an earning process.
+Includes, but is not limited to, investment and interest income before deduction of interest expense when recognized as a component of revenue, and sales and trading gain (loss).||FedEx Corp.’s consolidated revenues increased from 2017 to 2018 and from 2018 to 2019.|